Tahler/compilation-engine/README.md

 ## TODO:

 - [ ] Stress test with 50+ submissions to the same problem at the same time
-- [ ] Split into several, modular services
-  - [ ] Compilation service that only compiles and runs source code against tests
-    - This was actually in a previously tagged commit
-  - [ ] A "wrapper" API that uses the compilation service and Firebase to pull tests from problems and records results
 - [ ] Split compilers into separate docker containers
-  - As of right now